 The house was a great example of mid-nineteenth century architecture.
 Most of its historical importance came from Squire Lester Davis.
-He was the Justice of the Peace.
-As Justice of the Peace he held court in the north end of the dining room...more info
+As Justice of the Peace, he held court in the north end of the dining room...read more

-Built either in the early 1920's or late 1930's depending on the account, the building served as a meeting place for various groups for civic, organizational and social purposes.
-Political meetings were also held by members of both political parties...read more
+Built either in the early 1920's or late 1930's, depending on the account, the building served as a meeting place for various groups for civic, organizational and social purposes.
+Political meetings were also held by members of political parties...read more

 At the intersection of Rtes.
-25 & 112 in the heart of Coram, an 'old town pump' was placed to water the horses (and people) travelling mostly between Patchogue and Port Jefferson...and also for those going either east or west...read more
+25 & 112 in the heart of Coram, an 'old town pump' was placed to water the horses (and people) travelling mostly between Patchogue and Port Jefferson...and also for those going either east or west on 'King's Highway' (now Middle Country Road)...read more

-George Brush and Elizabeth Norton Brush moved to Coram in 1902 where they opened a small country store on the side of their home, which was located on the northeast corner of the intersection of Routes 25 and 112.
-The house was conveniently located in close proximity to the town pump so business prospered...read more
+George Brush and Elizabeth Norton Brush moved to Coram in 1902 where they opened a small country store on the side of their home, which was located on the northeast corner of the intersection of Rtes.
+112 & 25.
+The house was conveniently located in close proximity to the Town Pump so business prospered...read more

-Seventy seven years ago [Wednesday, Sep 21, 1938) the Hurricane of 1938, later called the “Long Island Express” hit long Island.
-That morning started as any other, fishing boats put out to sea, children went to school and people went about their everyday lives; all unaware of the approaching storm.
-50 people on Long Island were killed, the majority of them in Westhampton.
-In all almost 600 people in the Northeast died as a result of this storm, making it the deadliest in our history…read story (+local pics & video)
+On Wednesday, September 21, 1938, the Hurricane of 1938, later called the "Long Island Express" hit Long Island with a vengeance.
+The morning started as any other, fishing boats put out to sea, children went off to school and people went about their everyday lives; all unaware of the approaching storm.
+Fifty people on Long Island were killed, the majority of them in Westhampton.
+In all, almost 600 people in the northeast died as a resutl of this storm making it the deadliest in our history...read more + local pics

-Between the gas pump and the car to the left is a little easel type street sign which is touting "Reid's Ice Cream"; distributed at the time out of Blue Point.
+Between the gas pump and the car to the left is a little easel type street sign which is touting "Reid's Ice Cream," distributed at that time out of Blue Point.

-For a quick review of all of the postmasaters serving Coram (at least through 1957), click on Postmasters of Coram.
+For a quick review of all of the postmasters serving the Coram Post Office -- at least through 1957 -- click on Postmasters of Coram.

-Located immediately west of the Crescent Club Apartments entrance on Middle Country Road in Coram this milestone, placed originally in 1774, is one of only three that exist today.
-Milestones were used in late 1700's and on to indicate miles; similar to today’s mile markers on the highways.
-This mile marker is 18 miles from Riverhead and 12 miles from Smithtown.
+Located immediately west of the Crescent Club Apartments entrance on Middle Country Road in Coram, this milestone -- placed originally in 1774 -- is one of only three that exist today.
+Milestones were used in the late 1700's and on to indicate distance; similar to todays mile markers on the highways.
+This mile marker (Milestone) lies 18 miles from Riverhead and 12 miles from Smithtown.

-...and here is a photo of the Coram Milestone looking eastward on Middle Country Road from circa "long, long ago"
+...and here is a photo of the Coram Milestone -- circa "long, long ago" -- looking eastward on Middle Country Road.